fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 [cbrtl](https://cbrtl.github.io) is a small, tight knit group of programmers and open source sorcerers who like to craft fun projects together and build a community.

-This is a **free** platform that aims at sharing this experience with you, first-hand.
+This is a **free** platform we started in our college days that aims at sharing this experience with you, first-hand.
 We would be building stuff together, writing code, and sharing resources.
 I deeply value my time, and I am sure you do too.
 Hence, it would be understandable if at times, I am unavilable to help you out.
 The primary goal still remains the same: to empower you to build stuff and become a better engineer.
 Any help in donating and contributing more to building the platform would be appreciated.
 Optionally, you could follow this guide and get started on your own.

 To begin with, drop a mail at [anubhabr50@gmail.com](mailto:anubhabr50@gmail.com) with the subject as `cbrtl`, and I'll get back to you with the resources and the plan.